-I flew the Roller 18 on another day at High and Over, a smaller, more technical site, and found it’s general behaviour and performance (speed) to be in the middle of the 16 and 20, as to be expected.
+As mentioned earlier, the general behaviour and performance (speed) of the Roller 18 is in the middle of the 16 and 20, as to be expected.

 The three sizes of Roller I've flown feel more closely related to each other (more similar in character) than the three sizes of Zion I've flown.
 If the Zion 19 was a pussy cat then the Zion 17 could be a racehorse and the Zion 15 a bit of a wild Tasmanian devil.
 What animal would I associate with the Roller?
 Perhaps a seagull or a dolphin, due to its highly playful and agile nature.

 Roller trimmers & speed system